SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise03/README.md

 ![Alt text](./images/xml.png?raw=true)

-6. Replace the $metadata part of the URL with any of the entity names present in the code of step 1 to see the actual contents present in the different entities.
-For example, on changing the URL to http://localhost:4004/booking/Planets, the contents can be seen as shown below:
+6. Replace the $metadata part of the URL with `Planets` to see the actual contents present in the Astronomical Bodies entity.
+Hence, on changing the URL to http://localhost:4004/booking/Planets, the contents can be seen as shown below:

 ![Alt text](./images/planets.png?raw=true)